ogcincubator/features-workshop/README.md

-# Workshop: Integrating Data from OGC API into your Applications | Taller: Integración de Datos desde la API de OGC en tus Aplicaciones
+# Workshop: Integrating Data from OGC API into your Applications | Taller: Integración de Datos desde la OGC API en tus Aplicaciones

 This workshop shows different ways of consuming data from [OGC API - Features](https://features.developer.ogc.org/) services.
 After completing this workshop, you should be able to integrate OGC API - Features into your workflows.